 If you are interested in issues related to philanthropy and volunteerism, the National Volunteer and Philanthropy Centre (NVPC) provides information on how you, whether as an individual or an organisation, can help to contribute to charitable causes.
 NVPC also administers the Giving.sg initiative, which provides an online platform for donors to donate to charities.
 Those who are interested in the arts may also wish to visit the Give2arts.sg website to find out more about how you can contribute to the arts sector.

 While fundraising can be conducted by non-charities, all public collections of money require the fund-raiser to produce a copy of the collector's Certificate of Authority, issued by the Police or the National Council of Social Service.
-You can request the fund-raiser to show you the collector’s Certificate.
-An NCSS-issued sample certificate and SPF sample certificate is provided for reference.
+You can request the fund-raiser to show you the collector’s Certificate or the foreign fund-raising permit issued by the Office of the Commissioner of Charities (COC) if the fund-raiser is raising funds for foreign charitable purposes.
+An NCSS-issued sample certificate, SPF sample certificate and Office of COC issued sample permit is provided for reference.

-Apart from requesting to see the Certificate, you can also verify the authenticity of the collections using the following methods:
+Apart from requesting to see the certificate or permit, you can also verify the authenticity of the collections using the following methods for both local and foreign fund-raising:

 A) SMS Verification Service by Charities Unit, MCCY